What are Pokémon Rare Cards?

 The holographic pattern has changed over the years with some being more popular designs than others.
 The different patterns include – Cosmos Holo, Mirror Holo, Confetti Holo and Cracked Ice.
 The current Sword and Shield Holo Rare cards depict a holographic pattern of vertical lines.

 Amazing rare cards were introduced with the Sword and Shield Vivid Voltage expansion set in November 2020.
 The Zacian card depicted is from the Vivid Voltage set.
 Amazing Rare cards can be found in any booster pack of sets where they are a feature.

 Amazing rare cards have the same format as regular non-holo cards but have glittery artwork that extends beyond the artwork frame.
 Card features are also glittery.
 In place of the ★ marking they have an A printed on a multi-coloured glitter background.

 The characters depicted on Amazing Rare cards are all legendary or mythical and are at basic level.
 However they do have ‘Amazing’ abilities e.g. Raikou has ‘Amazing Shot’ which inflicts 120 damage.

 Three more amazing rare Pokémon were introduced with the Shining Fates expansion – Kyogre, Reshiram and Yveltal.
 It is rumoured that there will be no more amazing rare cards so these will probably increase in value.

-Pokémon ultra rare cards first appeared with the Black and White series released in April 2011.
-Two ultra rare cards were included in that set – Reshiram 113/114 which is a full art white card, and Zekrom, a full art black card.
+Pokémon ultra rare cards first appeared with the Black and White series which released in April 2011.
+Two ultra rare cards were included in the Black and White Base Set – Reshiram 113/114 (depicted above) which is a full art white card, and Zekrom, a full art black card.